Dodgers–Giants rivalry: Late 1800s–1957: The New York years

 In the 1880s, New York City played host to a number of professional baseball clubs in the National League and the American Association.
 By 1889, each league had only one representative in New York—the Giants in the NL and Dodgers (then known as the Bridegrooms) in the AA.
 The teams met in the 1889 World Series, in which the Giants defeated the Bridegrooms 6 games to 3.
 In 1890, the Dodgers entered the NL and the rivalry was officially underway.

-Although the two teams were geographically proximate rivals anyway, the animus between the two teams ran deeper than mere competitiveness.
+Although the three teams were geographically proximate rivals anyway, the animus between the two teams ran deeper than mere competitiveness.
 Giants fans were seen as well to do elitists of Manhattan while Dodgers fans tended to be more blue collar and had more Latino fans due to what was then the working class atmosphere of Brooklyn.
 In 1900, a year in which the Dodgers won the pennant and the Giants finished last, Giants owner Andrew Freedman attempted to have the NL split all profits equally, irrespective of the teams’ individual success or failure.
 In the early 1900s, the rivalry was heightened by a long-standing personal feud (originally a business difference) between Charles Ebbets, owner of the Dodgers, and John McGraw, manager of the Giants.
 The two used their teams as fighting surrogates, which caused incidents between players both on and off the field, and inflamed local fans' passions sometimes to deadly levels.